 What You Can Count On

-Your water, heat, and electricity cannot be shut off during this crisis
+Water, heat, and electricity cannot be shut off during this crisis for protected residential customers

-Call your provider to see if you qualify for discounted rate programs and to alert them of employment changes or the loss of a job.
-If you have questions or your utilities have been improperly shut off, call the Attorney General’s Consumer Advocate at 1-800-684-6560 weekdays from 8:30-4:30 PM.
-Messages left over the weekend will be heard the following Monday.
+If you have questions or your utilities have been improperly shut off, call the Attorney General’s Consumer Advocate at 1-800-684-6560 Monday through Friday from 8:30-4:30 PM.

 Unemployment benefits have expanded and increased to meet the COVID-19 crisis